mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 {{"demo": "GlobalThemeVariants.js"}}

-The variant `props` can also be defined as a callback.
-This is useful if you want to apply styles when using negation in the condition.
-In other words, applying a different style if a particular property doesn't have a specific value.
+The variant `props` can also be defined as a callback, allowing you to apply styles based on conditions.
+This is useful for styling when a property does not have a specific value.

 ```js
 const theme = createTheme({